google/WebFundamentals/src/content/en/fundamentals/accessibility/05-styling/styling-five.md

 ---
 layout: shared/narrow
-title: "Accessibility Codelab"
+title: "Color and Contrast"
-description: "Accessibility Codelab"
+description: "Color and contrast recommendations for improving accessibility"
 published_on: 2016-03-01
 updated_on: 2016-03-01
-order: 40
+order: 5
 translation_priority: 0
 authors:
   - megginkearney